 You also need to simulate restoration operation before starting to use your cluster system.
+For details on the restoration with the disk image, refer to "Maintenance Guide" -> "The system maintenance information", and the manual of your backup software.
 To restore the file system, follow the procedures below.